-Funnel marketing plays a key part in the sales process.
+Funnel marketing plays a vital part in the sales process.
 But what is this technique all about, and how can you use it to your advantage?

 Funnel Marketing: A clear-sighted way to visualise the customer experience

 The "funnel" refers to the "sales funnel".
-This is a term used by marketing gurus to model how customers transition from visiting your website to becoming aware of your services, to making a purchase.
+It is a term used by marketing gurus to model how customers transition from visiting your website to becoming aware of your services to making a purchase.

 The idea is that customers progress through a funnel structure.
-As they pass from stage to stage, customers are subtly directed to a final destination: the sale.
+As they pass from stage to stage, customers are subtly directed to the sale's final destination.

-This way of visualising the sales process can be really useful for online businesses.
+It is visualising the sales process can be helpful for online businesses.
 The funnel idea allows them to work out the best way to intervene so that customers receive the best information and support.

 For example, when a customer fills out an information request form, you should contact them promptly.
 You can direct them to take a further step in the funnel, which you hope will eventually result in a sale.

 The Mechanics of Successful Funnel Marketing

 At the first stage of the funnel, you are dealing with generalities.
 At this stage, customers decide what broad category of products they require.

 As a marketer, you need to work out how to attract search engine users and position your brand using digital marketing, social media and traditional advertising.
 At this level, the funnel is broad.
 It would help if you were trying to attract the most significant possible number of visitors.